Affordable Generative Agents: Method

 \subsection{Agent-environment interactions}

 The interaction between an agent and its environment can be modeled as a policy function mapping observations to actions.
-This policy can be implemented through reinforcement learning \cite{kaelbling1996reinforcement} or rule-based finite state machines \cite{lee1996principles}, behavior trees \cite{colledanchise2018behavior}, etc. LLMs trained on a vast amount of data show immense potential in policy formulation \cite{sun2023adaplanner}.
+This policy can be implemented through reinforcement learning \citep{kaelbling1996reinforcement} or rule-based finite state machines \citep{lee1996principles}, behavior trees \citep{colledanchise2018behavior}, etc. LLMs trained on a vast amount of data show immense potential in policy formulation \citep{sun2023adaplanner}.
 With carefully designed prompts, LLMs can generate logically consistent and believable decisions.
 The decision-making capabilities of LLMs have been applied to a wide variety of applications, but the cost associated with each interaction has been overlooked.
 On the other hand, behavior trees operate without additional costs, but they require pre-written scripts and can not adapt dynamically to environment changes.

-To combine the advantages of these two methods, we propose a new method -- \textit{Lifestyle Policy}, which aims to retain the flexible interaction capabilities of the LLMs while achieving low-cost deployment.
-The functionality of Lifestyle Policy is to minimize costs by reusing the similar inference processes of LLM.
+Drawing inspiration from the Case-Based Reasoning (CBR) method \citep{slade1991case, spalzzi2001survey}, which addresses new problems by adapting solutions to previously solved, similar issues, we introduce a new approach -- Lifestyle Policy, which aims to retain the flexible interaction capabilities of the LLMs while achieving low-cost deployment.
+The functionality of Lifestyle Policy is to minimize costs by reusing the similar inference processes of an LLM.
 To this end, we devise agent-environment interactions containing two stages: Plan Decomposition and Policy Reuse, expanded as follows.